C191068/Ali_Khatami_Lottery2/README.md

 This is actually intentional ,having random nunmber in two transaction <br>
 is actually better than having it in one <br>

+if it just one transaction people could just brute force tries simulating calling this transaction <br>